Move data with less drag and more truth.

 The Harper Engine and FUSE Algorithms are covered under USPTO provisional filings.
 The design is documented and protected.

-Six modules.
+Five modules.
 One pipeline.

 Named for the blacksmithing process that transforms raw ore into precision steel — each module handles a discrete phase of execution.